openshift-labs/learn-katacoda/middleware/middleware-quarkus/getting-started/01-create-project.md

 # Congratulations!

 You've seen how to build a basic app, package it as an executable JAR and start it up very quickly.
-You also saw how Quarkus can run tests continuously to turbocharge your development tasks.
+You also saw how Quarkus can run tests continuously to turbocharge your development tasks and facilitate test-driven development.
 We'll leave the app running and rely on hot reload for the next steps.

 In the next step we'll inject a custom bean to showcase Quarkus' CDI capabilities.